turingschool/mod-0-curriculum/session5/index.md

 <div class="try-it">
   <h3>Try It: Assessment Review (~10 minutes)</h3>
   <p>Clone down <a href="https://github.com/damwhit/m0-mock-assessment">this repo:</a></p>
-  <p>With the rules above in mind, what is wrong with class 2 and the class 2 example object?</p>
+  <p>With the rules above in mind, what is wrong with class 1 and the class 1 example object?</p>
+  <p>What about class 2 and the class 2 example object?</p>
   <p>Fix everything?
 Create a new example object</p>
 </div>